Medications, IVF, IUI, Egg Freezing

 • The attached needle on Ganirelix syringes can be hard to puncture the skin with.
 Make sure you use a swift motion with a bit of pressure when injecting this medication.

 • Some patients find that icing the injection site for a minute or two beforehand makes the medications sting less.
+Many recommend the vibrating ice pack known as The Buzzy to help make the injection less painful.

 • Try using a ShotBlocker.
 It's a small, inexpensive product that some people find makes the injections less painful.
 It doesn’t work for everyone, but you can give it a try!